sparker888/wri-case-study/src/app/page.md

 ---

-# An event site that performs!
+#  <a id="jamstack-performance"></a>This Jamstack event site performs!

 ![WRI Website Case Study.](/images/gravital-slide-wri.png)

 ## We Broke Records!

-We have achieved our key goals using Jamstack technology for Wheel Rail Seminars new conference site for WRI 2024:
+We achieved our key goals for Wheel Rail Seminars new Jamstack site, and broke a few records!

 #### A. Better Promote and Sell the WRI Conference